Professional Music Leadership

 - Leadership and interpersonal skills.

-The Music Leadership Certification Program is administered by the Music Leadership Certification Committee (MLCC) of the Unitarian Universalist Association (UUA) in collaboration with the Unitarian Universalist Musicians Network (UUMN).
+The Music Leadership Certification Program is administered by the Music Leadership Certification Committee (MLCC) of the Unitarian Universalist Association (UUA) in collaboration with the Association of Unitarian Universalist Music Ministries (AUUMM).

 Program Information and Resources

 Candidates may apply to the MLCP after at least one year of service as a music leader in the sponsoring congregation.
 Music leadership is defined as ongoing, regular leadership with responsibility as a choir director, accompanist, song leader, or worship leader.

 Greetings!
 Our goal is to help sustain robust, transformative faith communities by ensuring that our professional musicians and religious educators are well-equipped and theologically grounded.

 We are pleased to offer advice and resources to congregations and professionals on matters relating to music and religious education leadership and transitions.